cbialorucki/CSE310-Cloud-Databases/README.md

 This database consists of a `users` collection, which has several documents with a random ID.
 Each document represents a user account.
 The document contains a few attributes.

-  * `Email`: The email address for the user.
+  * `Email` The email address for the user.
-  * `Name`: The name stored for the user account.
+  * `Name` The name stored for the user account.
-  * `Password`: The password for the user account, stored in plaintext.
+  * `Password` The password for the user account, stored in plaintext.
-  * `Phone`: The phone number stored for the user account, without any formatting, as a string.
+  * `Phone` The phone number stored for the user account, without any formatting, as a string.

 # Development Environment